hikari-crescent/Songbird-Py/README.md

 [docs](https://serenity-rs.github.io/songbird/current/songbird/index.html)

 Its a good idea to install all the dependencies.

-## What should you run to test your changes?
-I recommend working off of the `hikari` example.
-Make sure to run `maturin develop` when anything is changed!

 ## Goal of the project
 Create API for songbird [driver](https://serenity-rs.github.io/songbird/current/songbird/driver/struct.Driver.html) and everything that is needed with it it.